-The Language Acquisition Department shares IB aims and objectives which promote confidence in language knowledge and skills for real-world purposes as well as academic ones.
+The Languages Department shares IB aims and objectives which promote confidence in language knowledge and skills for real-world purposes as well as academic ones.

 Our teaching methodologies, classroom activities and technology use a communicative competence approach to language learning.
 The main aim of the World Language program is communication; however, grammar and vocabulary are dealt with in detail.
 Students need to be empowered to comprehend language through listening, reading, viewing and to express themselves with increasing confidence through speaking, writing and interpreting.
-They become acquainted with Russians and French culture, customs and people through poems, songs, proverbs, fairy tales, and cartoons.
-Students are encouraged to communicate whenever possible in Russian and French (in class, on the soccer field, while shopping).
+They become acquainted with Russians, French and Korean culture, customs and people through poems, songs, proverbs, fairy tales, and cartoons.

 The aims of the teaching and learning of MYP language acquisition are to: